 We are responsible for the corporate website, as well as different themed websites (i.e. tuinvogeltelling.nl) and apps.
 Throughout the year we run a variety of campaigns to boost traffic.
 We urge our users to count birds and report on the species they encounter.
 This is where recognition technology comes into play.
 The idea was to ask birdwatchers to upload photos from their mobile phones.
 We would then run them through a Rekognition powered engine that would provide immediate feedback on the probable type of bird.

 The concept unlocks a fun and friendly user experience.
 Just as important: it gives us more detailed information on the status of birdlife in the Netherlands.

 Partner up for speed

 Together we achieve more.
 Instead of developing our own model to build and feed a machine learning algorithm, we looked for partners that share our cause and might already have an algo in place.
 For photos, we found Waarnemingen.nl who was eager to collaborate.
 The two of us are now able to run vast amounts of visual media through our AWS supported recognition engine.
 Automatically tagging all visual information it contains.
 The type of bird, time of day, location, surrounding elements; you name it, we can collect the data for multipurpose usage.

 Another nifty detail

-Our traffic generating websites and apps process hundreds of thousands of visitors.
+Our traffic generating websites and apps process millions of visitors.
 There is no way to predict when they get active.
 To ensure peak performance and cut costs at the same time, we innovated a serverless solution that is able to scale automatically - without the use of costly server capacity.
 This saves Vogelbescherming tens of thousands of euros, each year.